nefarius/docs.nefarius.at/docs/projects/Vicius/ZIP-Archives.md

 ## Warnings

+If you launch the updater from your executable, you will probably want to use the `--terminate-process-before-update` option.

 If you include the updater in your zip, you will need to handle updating the updater; there are two ways to do this:

 - **Recommended**: set the `runAsTemporaryCopy` option